Upper Hanover Township, Pennsylvania

 Upper Hanover Township is a township in Montgomery County, Pennsylvania, United States.
 The population was 6,464 at the 2010 census.

 It is part of the Upper Perkiomen School District.

+History

+Upper Hanover Township was formed from a portion of the original Hanover Township in 1741.

 Geography

-According to the United States Census Bureau, the township has a total area of 21.2 sqmi, of which 20.2 sqmi is land and 1.0 sqmi, or 4.62%, is water.
+According to the U.S. Census Bureau, the township has a total area of 21.2 sqmi, of which 20.2 sqmi is land and 1.0 sqmi, or 4.62%, is water.
 It is drained by Perkiomen Creek into the Schuylkill River and contains most of the Green Lane Reservoir.
 It consists mainly of rolling hills, and the only mountainous area is east of Palm on Mill Hill, which contains Montgomery County's highest point.

 The township's villages include Chapel (also in Berks County), Fruitville, Geryville (also in Bucks County and pronounced with a hard "g"), Palm, and Perkiomen Heights.